What’s the Difference Between a Part-Time vs. Full-Time MBA?

 Part-time MBA programs cater to students already working in their field.
-Classrooms are often filled with experienced business professionals, allowing for ample networking and collaboration opportunities; however, it can take 1-2 years longer to graduate compared to a part-time pathway.
+Classrooms are often filled with experienced business professionals, allowing for ample networking and collaboration opportunities; however, it can take 1-2 years longer to graduate compared to a full-time pathway.

 If you recently earned your bachelor's or you can afford to leave the workforce for 1-2 years, a full-time MBA program can provide a more immersive educational experience and increased options for specialization.
 If you have yet to establish yourself in the industry, you can also benefit from internship and mentorship opportunities.